Quantum Chromodynamics Resolution of the ATOMKI Anomaly in ${\rm {^4He}}$ Nuclear Transitions

 In the approximation $q^2/m^2< \Delta m^2/m^2= 3\cdot10^{-5}\ll 1$ and negligible electron mass, the differential width $d\Gamma/dm_{e^+e^-}$ is

 The full width has an analytic solution in this case,

 that with 2\% accuracy corresponds to the exact solution of Eq.~\ref{FW_2}.

-The differential width $d\Gamma/dm_{e^+e^-}$ from Eq.~\ref{eq4}, integrated over $\cos{\theta^*}$ and normalized to one (shown as the blue curve on the left panel of Figure~\ref{fig:combine}) is very smooth from the minimum value of $m_{e^+e^-}=2m_e$ up to the maximum of $\Delta m=$20.21 MeV.
+The differential width $d\Gamma/dm_{e^+e^-}$ from Eq.~\ref{eq4}, integrated over $\cos{\theta^*}$ and normalized to one (shown as the blue curve on Figure~\ref{fig:2_1}) is very smooth from the minimum value of $m_{e^+e^-}=2m_e$ up to the maximum of $\Delta m=$20.21 MeV.
 The ATOMKI signal cannot arise from the straightforward analysis carried out in this section.